 Within the island itself, there are many transportation options.
-There are two bus companies that offer services within Yakushima Island.
+There are two bus companies that offer services to Yakushima Island.
 You can also rent a car if you want to explore more of the island.
 There are several car rental companies that operate.
 However, you need to have international driver’s license before you are able to rent a car in Yakushima.

-The climactic conditions in the island ranges from warm temperate to subtropical.
+The climactic conditions on the island range from warm temperate to subtropical.
 The climate on the island is heavily influenced by the mountain ranges, latitude and ocean current.
 The low lying areas of the island experience mild to moderate winter with the forest often covered in snow during the winter.
 The ocean current, on the other hand, brings warm moisture into the air in the western part of the Yakushima coast.

 The daily mean temperature on the island averages more than 19 degrees Celsius per year.
 June and July are the hottest months of the year with an average temperature of 35 degree Celsius.

 View the complete list of UNESCO World Heritage Sites in Japan.